-During the period, UNFPA planned to support in strengthening the country's supply chain to facilitated monitoring, quantification and forecasting of commodities to eliminate stock-outs and track utilization of FP commodities.
+During the period, UNFPA planned to support in strengthening the country's supply chain to facilitated monitoring, quantification and forecasting of commodities to eliminate stock-outs and track

+"Training of the community-based distributors enhanced access to FP services by people in the hard-to-reach areas, particularly, the CHAL areas.
+Initially, they were expected to travel to the health facilities and the attendance wasn't as reliable as some would even miss sessions....
+Integration of SRH/FP/HIV/GBV services has enhanced health-seeking behaviours, as initially, the clients would be sent to different service points and that was tedious, in addition to harmonization of data tools at the health facilities. - Healthcare workers in Mokhotolong Distric Hospital utilization of FP commodities.
 UNFPA contributed to strengthening the capacity of the MoH through capacity building of healthcare workers as mentors on FP, in addition to facilitating regular monitoring of the National supply plan and stock across all levels, which review of reports and interviews with MoH indicated had contributed to improved availability and accessibility of SRH commodities.
 Specifically, the engagement of SRHR mentors enhanced support to nurse-midwives on FP and the provision of integrated SRHR services.
 On the other hand, the review of the FP registers fed into the DHIS2 on the reporting and requesting module used by all health facilities to report and request for RH commodities.
 UNFPA supported the MoH in the development and piloting of an electronic logistics Management information system (eLMIS), Chanel.
-While the SIS captured that the indicator related to this had been achieved, the development and piloting of the eLMIS was only in the Quthing and Mokhotolong districts, with the rollout to the rest of the districts across the country not done since it presented challenges during implementation ranging from not being open source requiring licencing, and hosting not being done at the MoH compromising data security.
+While the SIS captured that the indicator related to this had been achieved, the development and piloting of the eLMIS was only in the Quthing and Mokhotolong districts, with the rollout to the rest of the districts across the country not since it presented challenges during implementation ranging from not being open source requiring licencing, and hosting not being done at the MoH compromising data security.
 On consultation with and advice from WHO, there was need to move to a more reliable system that could overcome the challenges that Chanel presented, and at the time of the CPE, World Bank was in the process of supporting the country in ensuring the system is developed (Interviews and SIS reviews)